fis3-fomase/fis3-fomase.github.io/content/details/_index.md

 #view: compact # Listing view
 ---

-Here we provide some details about the project.
+Here we provide some detailed information about the project FoMaSE (Foundations of Macroprogramming-based Software Engineering).

+{{<toc>}}

 ## History and background